 Ted A. Meyer, M.D., Ph.D., joined the Department of Otolaryngology – Head and Neck Surgery at MUSC in 2004.
 He was named the director of the MUSC Cochlear Implant Program.
 Dr. Meyer grew up in St. Louis, Missouri, and graduated from Washington University where he majored in mathematics and was captain of the tennis team.
-In 1995, he graduated from the Medical Scholars Program at the University of Illinois College of Medicine in Urbana-Champaign with a medical degree and a doctorate degree from the Department of Speech & Hearing Science.
+In 1995, he graduated from the Medical Scholars Program at the University of Illinois College of Medicine in Urbana-Champaign with a medical degree and a doctoral degree from the Department of Speech & Hearing Science.

 Dr. Meyer has published numerous manuscripts and book chapters.
 He has received several grants to study mechanisms of speech perception with cochlear implants, he is involved in many clinical trials, and he frequently presents his results at national and international research meetings.
 Dr. Meyer is a fellow in the American Academy of Otolaryngology – Head and Neck Surgery.

 Dr. Meyer directs the MUSC Temporal Bone Dissection course annually that attracts physicians from around the country to learn the latest techniques in surgical otology.
 He directs the MUSC Otolaryngology Residency Program and Neurotology Fellowship Program.